pyladies/pyladies-kit/docs/misc/trademark.rst

 Unaltered Logos
 ~~~~~~~~~~~~~~~
 * Use of unaltered PSF- and PyLadies-provided logos on T-shirts, mugs, etc. -- Again, non-commercial uses to promote the PyLadies community are allowed.
-Commercial uses (which includes any use where you sell these items for money) require permission from the `PyLadies leadership <ask>`_.
+Commercial uses (which includes any use where you sell these items for money) require permission from the `PyLadies leadership`_.
 Please reproduce our logos with the right colors and fonts; if you need help, let us know.
 * Use of unaltered PSF-provided logos on websites, brochures, and product packaging.
 The "PyLadies geek" and the "PyLadies wordmark" graphics alone is an unaltered version, whether or not accompanied by the words in PyLadies-provided logos.
 Non-commercial uses to promote the PyLadies community are allowed, as are all nominative uses as described in the section "Uses that Never Require Approval".
 Any other commercial uses require prior written permission from PSF.

 Derived Logos
 ~~~~~~~~~~~~~
 * Derived logos must always be sufficiently different from the PyLadies logos to allow the community to tell the difference.
 For example, if you want to create a derived logo for a local user group, you might be able to insert an unaltered PyLadies logo graphic into the local group's name in a way that does not cause confusion.
 But confusingly similar derived logos are not allowed.
 This includes entwining PyLadies logos with other logos, or connecting them together in a confusing manner.
-Logos that simply change the colors or fonts do not require permission from `PyLadies leadership <ask>`_.
+Logos that simply change the colors or fonts do not require permission from `PyLadies leadership`_.
 However, permission is required for any alteration to the shape of the "PyLadies wordmark" or the "PyLadies geek".
 * Use of freely distributable derived logos as icons for files and executables -- Allowed if used to refer to the PyLadies community.
 Commercial users should obtain permission before using derived logos as icons for proprietary file formats.
 * Use of derived logos for user groups and conferences -- Allowed if used to refer to the PyLadies community.
 Commercial user groups and for-profit conferences require permission from the PSF.
 * Use of derived logos for freely distributed software or tools -- Allowed when released under official PyLadies accounts (e.g. `GitHub`_ or PyPI).
-Please `ask <ask>`_ for assistance with distribution.
-Use of derived logos for commercial modules and tools requires permission from the `PyLadies leadership <ask>`_.
+Please `ask`_ for assistance with distribution.
+Use of derived logos for commercial modules and tools requires permission from the `PyLadies leadership`_.
-* We recommend contacting the `PyLadies leadership <ask>`_ for permission for all derived logos to avoid placing a confusing logo into wide-spread use.
+* We recommend contacting the `PyLadies leadership`_ for permission for all derived logos to avoid placing a confusing logo into wide-spread use.
 Contacting us is not a requirement for the specific non-commercial uses listed above, or when using freely distributable derived logos that have already been approved by the PyLadies leadership.
 However, obtaining permission from the PyLadies Leadership is required in all other uses of a derived logo.

 Notes
 -----